My supervisor, or someone at work, seems to care about me as a person.

 Genuine: Each person believes that his or her supervisor or manager takes a personal interest in them.

 Role clarity is much more than just a job description or a list of things to do.
-It is about an employee understanding his or her contribution, value, and fit within the team.”
+It is about an employee understanding their contribution, value, and fit within the team.”